What Does “Card was Mailed to Me” EAD Status Mean?

 If you are unable to locate your EAD card, visit the USCIS website and file a “Non-Delivery of Card” service request.
 This will prompt USCIS to verify your situation and begin the process of issuing a replacement card.

 Worried about your OPT ending or delays with your EAD?
 Day 1 CPT programs could help you stay employed without missing a beat.
-Click here to book a free consultation with our visa experts.

 FAQs